 So is cheaper better?
 The answer will depend on how you look at things.
 Three-tab shingles are cheaper upfront, but over the course of your roof’s lifetime, architectural shingles can cost less.

-To know more about your different roofing choices, get in touch with Marietta roof repair specialist Roof Roof or visit their website, www.RoofRoof.com.
+To know more about your different roofing choices, get in touch with Marietta roof repair and replacement specialist Roof Roof or visit their website, www.RoofRoof.com.

 (Article Excerpt from Asphalt Shingles 101, Bob Vila)